Entex/dnacode/README.md

 options:
-  -h, --help            show this help message and exit -d                    Decode message instead of encode -b                    Encode/decode from or to binary (auto detec in decode mode) --separator SEPARATOR
+  -h, --help            show this help message and exit -d                    Decode message instead of encode -b                    Encode/decode from or to binary (auto detect in decode mode) --separator SEPARATOR
                         Set separator, DEFAULT=' ' (space) --force               skip validation and try to force a result